 - Discolored tongue

-Seek emergency care as soon as you notice any of these symptoms in yourself or someone you love.
+Seek emergency care as soon as you notice these symptoms in yourself or someone you love.

 Heroin addiction requires the help of medical and psychiatric professionals.
-Due to the dangerous side effects of withdrawal, it’s dangerous to suddenly stop using heroin without supervision.
+Due to the dangerous side effects of withdrawal, it’s difficult to stop using heroin without supervision suddenly.

-The dedicated team at Solution Based Treatment and Detox in Murrieta, California, can provide medically assisted therapy to make detox and rehab more comfortable and avoid life-threatening side effects.
+The dedicated team at Solution Based Treatment & Detox in Murrieta, California, can provide medically assisted therapy to make detox and rehab more comfortable and avoid life-threatening side effects.
 Don’t let heroin addiction determine your future.
-Contact us 833.999.1941 today to learn more about our addiction treatment programs.
+Contact SBT today at 833.999.1941 to learn more about our addiction treatment programs.